 I get lost in the stacks.

 It’s simple and I laugh.
 Mouth open.
 No sound.
-I am a scientist; a naturalist studying words in their natural environment.
+I’m a scientist, a naturalist.
+I study words in their natural environment.
 In my ears books chirp like crickets in high grass.
 I hold them sometimes with just my fingertips.
 I remain attuned through the distant murmur of visitors.
 They don’t know.
 Well, some of them, too, must love as I do.
 Beyond my whispering mouth without sound there must be some saying too:

 Heller… Have and Have Not… Remains of the Day…